 Distance: Just under 1 km or 0.5 miles

 Start point: National Trust pay and display car park grid ref.
 NY 253168

 Turning point: The Bowderstone - grid ref.
 NY 254164

 Facilities: None close to site but toilets and refreshments available in Keswick and Grange

-> Getting there: Bus: Stagecoach 79 operates a regular service along the B5289.
+Getting there: Bus: Stagecoach 79 operates a regular service along the B5289 with a bus stop right at the start of the walk.
 Car: B5289 Borrowdale Road to the car park, approximately 1 km beyond Grange.

-> You are in the heart of the Jaws of Borrowdale, the narrowest part of the valley bounded by Grange Fell and Castle Crag and High Spy, on the other side of the River Derwent.
+You are in the heart of the Jaws of Borrowdale, the narrowest part of the valley bounded by Grange Fell and Castle Crag and High Spy, on the other side of the River Derwent.
 The oak woodlands are beautiful all year round, but spectacular in spring with carpets of bluebells.
 Autumn brings its own glories when leaves turn red, yellow and orange.